Combing through volume after volume of archival records, the lives of artists in colonial Quito, Ecuador, started to take shape.

 “So what I did was not just collect material on architects and builders and buildings and materials and things like that, but I kept coming across all of these painters, sculptors, gold- and silversmiths — a whole range of artisans,” Webster said.
 “And so I just collected all of that material along the way, too.”

 Up to that point, only a handful of artists in colonial Quito had been identified and credited with most of the paintings done there between 1550 and 1650.
 Webster documented approximately 50 painters through specific information on their purchase of land, homes, commodities and the commissions and sales of their work.

 Their recorded transactions gave her a window into their level of literacy and skill, which is why she included the words “lettered” and “languages” in her book title.
-At the time when the Spanish ruled what Ecuador, the 95 percent of those artists who were indigenous were learned and flourishing in the artistic landscape centered in Quito.
+At the time when the Spanish ruled what is today Ecuador, the 95 percent of those artists who were indigenous were learned and flourishing in the artistic landscape centered in Quito.

 These local artists did not work the way Europeans did at the time with step-by-step educations, workshops, assistants and guild structures.